 Do You Need an Estate Planning Lawyer for Pour-Over Wills in Florida?

 A pour-over will is typically executed at the same time other estate planning documents are, such as a living trust.
 Because these legal documents must adhere to certain rules and legal standards to be valid, it is in your best interest to consult with an estate planning lawyer.
 An attorney experienced in this area can review your particular circumstances, and if a pour-over will is needed, can prepare it for you.

 Contact an Estate Planning Attorney in Florida Today

 At Asbury Law, our estate planning lawyer based in Florida is committed to drafting solid, comprehensive estate plans that work for you and your families.
 We aim to save your loved ones time and money upon your death.
 We also want to make sure that while you live and grow your estate, you benefit from the estate plan as well.
-Contact us today by filling out the online form or calling us at (904) 203-8776 to schedule a free 30-Minute Initial Consultation.
+Contact Asbury Law today at (904) 203-8776 to schedule a free initial consultation to learn more.

 While many of our clients are from Jacksonville, Florida, and surrounding counties in Northeast Florida (including Baker County, Clay County, Duval County, Flagler County, Nassau County, Putnam County, and St. Johns County), Asbury Law serves individuals and corporate clients (e.g., family-owned business, single-member LLCs, and much larger and/or publicly traded companies) throughout the State of Florida.